Breath of Fresh Air with Solid JS and Fable.Solid

 ]

-Here one is with Signal, which is similar to react useState.
-But the difference is that it will update on a piece of DOM when data is changed instead of rendering the whole DOM where useState is used.
+Here is one with Signal, which is similar to React's useState.
+But the difference is that it will update only a piece of the DOM when data is changed, instead of rendering the whole DOM where useState is used.

 [<JSX.Component>]